-Director's Report
+Directors' Report

 This section contains additional information that the Directors are required to include within the Annual Report.
-Together with the Strategic Report on pages 4 to 48, it forms the Management Report for the purposes of DTR 4.1.5R.
+Together with the Strategic Report on pages 2 to 51, it forms the Management Report for the purposes of DTR 4.15R.
 Other information that is relevant to this Directors' Report, and which is incorporated by reference into this Directors' Report, can be found elsewhere in this Annual Report, as follows:

-- Results and decisions relating to dividends on page 5. - Important events during the year ended 28 February 2022 and likely future developments in the business of the Company or its subsidiaries on pages 5 and 12 to 16. - Greenhouse gas emissions on page 32. - Employee engagement and diversity on pages 34 and 35. - Engagement with clients and other key stakeholders on pages 27, and 52. - Corporate Governance Report on pages 49 to 53. - Section 172(1) Statement on page 27. - Risk and compliance framework review on pages 39 and 59. - Principal decisions taken during the year on pages 4, 14 to 16 and 27. - Non-Financial Information Statement on page 38.
+- Results and decisions relating to dividends on page 4. - Important events during the year ended 28 February 2022 and likely future developments in the business of the Company or its subsidiaries on pages 4 to 5 and 13 to 17. - Greenhouse gas emissions on page 34. - Employee engagement and diversity on pages 36 and 37. - Engagement with clients and other key stakeholders on pages 30 and 56. - Corporate Governance Report on pages 52 to 56. - Section 172(1) Statement on page 30. - Risk and compliance framework review on pages 42 to 43 and 61. - Principal decisions taken during the year on pages 2 to 3, 14 to 17 and 30. - Non-Financial Information Statement on page 41.